Prescott History, Family Crest & Coats of Arms

 - Samuel J. Prescott, American Republican politician, District of Columbia Republican Party chair, 1925, 1931; Member, Committee to Notify Presidential Nominee, Republican National Convention, 1928

-- Stedman Prescott, American Democrat politician, Delegate to Democratic National Convention from Maryland, 1936; Chief judge of Maryland Court of Appeals, 1964-66
+- Stedman Prescott, American Democratic Party politician, Delegate to Democratic National Convention from Maryland, 1936; Chief judge of Maryland Court of Appeals, 1964-66

 - ...
 (Another 58 notables are available in all our PDF Extended History products and printed products wherever possible.)

 - Mr. Marcus R Prescott (b.
-1905), English Stoker Petty Officer serving for the Royal Navy from Leigh, Lancashire, England, who sailed into battle and died in the sinking
+1905), English Stoker Petty Officer serving for the Royal Navy from Leigh, Lancashire, England, who sailed into battle and died in the HMS Hood sinking

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.